 Museums in London

-Fans of architecture will love this museum.
+Fans of architecture will love the British Museum.
 This world-class museum has a lot of old art, so if you want to see beautiful paintings then this is a tip for you.
 If you want, try booking a tour so you have someone to guide you through!

 I loved this museum as well, and especially because of the old artifacts.
 It also has a really nice courtyard garden.
 Absolutely gorgeous.